duracelltomi/gtm4wp/readme.txt

 Google Tag Manager for WordPress integrates with several popular plugins.
 More integration to come!

-* Contact Form 7: fire an event upon successful form submission
+* Contact Form 7: fire an event when a Contact Form 7 form was submitted with any result (mail sent, mail failed, spam detected, invalid input)
 * WooCommerce:
 	* Classic e-commerce (deprecated):
 		* fire an event when visitors add products to their cart